Last Updated on December 5, 2023 by Sharon Advik

 I was expecting traction.

-I was expecting the worst because when you think 24 to 120, you don’t believe so good image quality, but um, blown away by this, and the image quality is solid and sharp.
+I was expecting the worst because when you think 24 to 120, you don’t believe so good image quality, but um, this blew me away, and the image quality is solid and sharp.

 You can see a little loss in detail if you do any extreme cropping or punch in pixel paper or anything like that, but in general, when you’re capturing an image zoomed in or at 24 image volley across the board on an entire file.